aetperf/aetperf.github.io/_posts/2020-05-22-A-Quick-study-of-air-quality-in-Lyon-with-Python.md

 > Ozone precursors are a group of pollutants, predominantly those emitted during the combustion of fossil fuels.
 Ground-level ozone pollution (tropospheric ozone) is created near the Earth's surface by the action of daylight UV rays on these precursors.
 The ozone at ground level is primarily from fossil fuel precursors, but methane is a natural precursor, and the very low natural background level of ozone at ground level is considered safe.

-Also, these levels of pollution also depends on the weather.
+So these levels of pollution also depends on the weather.
 A cold dry weather may yield more PM10 pollution due to heating.
-A sunny weather without wind may increase the level of ozone pollution, while some rain may "clean" the particles.
+A sunny weather without wind may increase the level of ozone pollution, while some rain may "clean" the particles, I guess.